octokami/darknet_forum/README.md

 - output
 Every analysed forum has:
   - [source]_analysis.parquet: Sentiment Analysis
-  - [source]_dictionary: Most common words and ngrams used in the forum
+  - [source]_dictionary: Most common words and ngrams used in the forum, as part of the linguistic Analysis
   - [source]_ldavis_[n]: A visualisation of the topic modelling from the LDA and [n] topics

 - utils